-Markowitz, a former member of the Endicott men's basketball program, is currently the Assistant Athletic Performance Coach and Athletic Trainer for the Atlanta Hawks of the National Basketball Association.
+Markowitz, a former member of the Endicott men's basketball program, is currently the Rehabilitation and Performance Coordinator for the Boston Celtics of the National Basketball Association (NBA).
+Previously to that, Markowitz was the Assistant Athletic Performance Coach and Athletic Trainer for the Atlanta Hawks of the National Basketball Association.
 While attaining his undergraduate degree in athletic training from Endicott, Markowitz also made his mark as the strength and conditioning coach for the men's basketball and men's soccer programs.

 “When I was at Endicott, I was lucky enough to have Tim DiFrancesco as a mentor, coach, and friend.
 Some of the best advice he ever gave me was to continually build a network of talented coaches and clinicians,” said Markowitz.
 “Thanks to this advice I have become close friends with many talented coaches and therapists in the field, and they continue to help me grow and learn.
 They have provided me opportunities that I could never imagine.”